 The ring and pinky finger both bend to meet the thumb while the index and middle finger remain pointed straight up.

-Benefits: improves the life force, helps to strengthen the mind, body and spirit, helps promote taking action, improves immunity and motivation.
-Helps enhance vision and reduces fatigue.
+Benefits: Improves the life force, helps to strengthen the mind, body, and spirit, helps promote taking action, and improves immunity and motivation.
+It also helps enhance vision and reduces fatigue.

 Practice: Any time.

-The middle and ring finger are bent under the thumb while the pinky and index finger stand straight up.
+The middle and ring finger are bent under the thumb while the pinky and index fingers stand straight up.

-The index finger bends to touch the base of the thumb while the middle and ring finger bend to touch the tip of the thumb.
+The index finger bends to touch the base of the thumb while the middle and ring fingers bend to touch the tip of the thumb.
 The pinky finger remains stretched out.

-Benefits: stimulates healing of the heart and helps physically protect the heart.
-Can also help reduce gas and heart burn.
+Benefits: Stimulates the healing of the heart and helps physically protect it.
+It can also help reduce gas and heartburn.

 Interlock the fingers of both hands but keep the thumb of the left hand pointing up.
 Take the right thumb and wrap it around the thumb so it touches the index finger of the right hand.

-Benefits: helps to stimulate heat in the body, helps reduce phlegm and congestion, good for strengthening the lungs, helps to invigorate and balance the body.
+Benefits: Helps to stimulate heat in the body, helps reduce phlegm and congestion, good for strengthening the lungs, and helps to invigorate and balance the body.